Show choir: Competitions

 Many competitions include a preliminary round and a finals round.
 Middle school competitions do not hold a finals round.
 The winner from each division is chosen from the first and only round of performance.
 In high school, the finals round commences after awards from the preliminary round are complete, where the top scoring groups perform again to compete for the title of Grand Champion of the contest.
 The number of groups in the finals round is up to the hosting school, but typically 5–6 choirs participate.
 Because they have another opportunity to perform, these groups are given the opportunity to take suggestions from their critique judge (the judge that talk to the groups directly after the performance) and make adjustments to their finals performance to earn a better score.
 There are other judges that also score the show choirs and give them feedback for later.
 This feedback is given to the director, and is used to make deeper changes to the show during rehearsal hours.
 Hosting schools do not compete in the competition for ethical purposes.
 However, they will often showcase their own show choir as an "exhibition," separate from the competing schools.
+This typically happens either before finals are announced and first awards, or before final awards.
+Sometimes a hosting school with multiple groups may have multiple exhibitions.

 The adjudicators (or judges) at these competitions are usually high school choir/music teachers, show choir directors, choreographers, arrangers, or performers from Broadway-style musicals.
 Judging is largely subjective and is based on a scoring style selected by the hosts.
 It is typical for competition scoresheets to place more emphasis on the quality of choral sound, while others delegate more points to other aspects of the show like the quality of visuals/choreography, band, and show design.
 Depending on the competition, an adjudicator may only judge their area of expertise (a choir director judging vocals, while a choreographer judging dance), or they may adjudicate all areas of the score sheet.
 Additionally, a separate judge may be added to the panel to judge the bands, and/or to select outstanding performers for separate awards (often referred to as "caption" awards).

 Comparing different forms of art comes with an inherent subjectiveness, so it is not uncommon for judges or geographical regions to bias certain styles of shows.
-This sometimes leads to groups not competing out-of-state – a group from the south may not place well at a competition in the midwest since the midwest region tends to put more emphasize on vocals while southern regions put more emphasis on visuals.
+This sometimes leads to groups not competing out-of-state – a group from the south may not place well at a competition in the Midwest since the Midwest region tends to put more emphasize on vocals while southern regions put more emphasis on visuals.

 At many competitions, there are also individual, or solo competitions which take place.
 They take place during the main competition in a different area than the show choir performances.
 Winners are announced, and they may perform at the start of the finals performance.